einav242/Ex0_intro2NewSpace/README.md

 ## Additional files:
 1. Excel file containing landing results with corresponding graphs. <br />
-2. PDF file with the first part of the task  - the reasons of the crash.<br />
+2. PDF file with the first part of the task  - the reasons for the crash.<br />

 ### By: Einav Benito -207051707, Shani ichai 318994183